PaulTR/AndroidDemoProjects/README.md

 GeoFencing: Demo of creating a geofence and posting a notification whenever a user enters or exits the area.

 Google Maps: Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.

+IconColorization: Goes over using Picasso to change the color of drawables programatically.

 NavigationDrawer: An example of using the navigation drawer in an activity to load fragments.
 Also an example of Square's Otto library for firing events from a list to the activity.